realworldocaml/book/en/compiler-output-formats.md

 Error: Syntax error
 ```

-However, if you add in the ocamlfind syntax extension packages for `fieldslib`
+Now add in the ocamlfind syntax extension packages for `fieldslib`
-and `sexplib`, then all works again.
+and `sexplib`, and everything compiles again.

 ```console
 $ ocamlfind ocamlc -c -syntax camlp4o -package sexplib.syntax \
   -package fieldslib.syntax type_conv_example.ml
 ```

+We've specified a couple of additional flags here.
+The `-syntax` flag directs
-The syntax extension packages cause `ocamlfind` to generate a `-pp` option to
+`ocamlfind` to add the `-pp` flag to the compiler command-line.
+This flag
-the compiler, ith the preprocessing modules as arguments.
-These preprocessor
+instructs the compiler to run the preprocessor during its parsing phase.

+The `-package` flag adds third-party packages as normal, but the `.syntax`
+suffix in the package name is a convention that indicate that these are
+`camlp4` preprocessors instead of normal libraries.
+These modules are
-modules are dynamically loaded into the `camlp4o` command-line tool, which
+dynamically loaded into `camlp4o` which then parses and rewrites the input
-rewrites the input token stream from the source code into conventional OCaml
-code that has no trace of the new keywords.
-The compiler then continues on to
+source code into conventional OCaml code that has no trace of the new keywords.
-compile this transformed code.
+The compiler continues on to compile this transformed code with no
+knowledge of the preprocessor's actions.

 Both `fieldslib` and `sexplib` need this `with` keyword, so there is a common
 preprocessor library called `type_conv` that provides the extension framework